A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations: Abstract

 \section{Abstract}

 This work aims to predict blood flow with non-Newtonian viscosity in stenosed arteries using convolutional neural network (CNN) surrogate models.
 An alternating Schwarz domain decomposition method is proposed which uses CNN-based subdomain solvers.
 A universal subdomain solver (USDS) is trained on a single, fixed geometry and then applied for each subdomain solve in the Schwarz method.
 Results for two-dimensional stenotic arteries of varying shape and length for different inflow conditions are presented and statistically evaluated.
-One key finding, when using a limited amount of training data, is the need to implement a USDS which preserves some of the physics, as, in our case, flow rate conservation.
-A physics-aware approach outperforms purely data-driven USDS, delivering improved subdomain solutions and preventing overshooting or undershooting of the global solution during the Schwarz iterations, thereby leading to more reliable convergence.
+One key finding, when using a limited amount of training data, is that incorporating a physics-aware constraint, as, in our case, flow rate conservation, into the USDS improves the prediction accuracy and convergence behavior of the Schwarz method compared to a purely data-driven USDS.
+As the USDS is a data-driven, inexact subdomain solver, admissible parameter ranges for the geometry and inflow configurations must be defined and tested.